meshu-dev/notes/development/mysql/README.md

 ## Issues

+List of issues encountered and solutions to them.

+### SequelPro connection issue

 Connecting to SequelPro may show the following error.

 > Unable to connect to host 127.0.0.1, or the request timed out.